 ROOTSMAGIC SPECIAL INTEREST GROUP (RMSIG):

 The MGS RootsMagic SIG meets the second Monday of the month at 2 PM at the Westminster Courtyard (222 Old Main Street, Bradenton) main meeting room .
 This SIG deals with the use of the RootsMagic genealogical software.
-Phyllis Doucette and Anne Young lead this group.
+Phyllis Doucette leads this group.
 More specific details can be obtained at our general MGS monthly Meeting, or directly from Phyllis.